licanhua/selenium-automation/README.md

 Automatically validate the presence of elements when creating a page.
 -------------
 By default, when you create a Page, framework automatically help you validate the presence of its content.
 Like below example, when you `HomePage page = new HomePage()`, framework helps you wait until **nav** is existing or timeout.
-When you use the page object, nav and all other elements belongs to nav in in HomePage is ready for you to use except footer. framework validate all elements until you annotate a element with `@OptionalElement` or you annotate a class with `@AutoValidation(false)`.
+When you use the page object, nav and all other elements belongs to nav in in HomePage is ready for you to use except footer because footer is marked optional. framework validate all elements unless you annotate the element with `@OptionalElement` or you annotate a class with `@AutoValidation(false)`.
 Exception would be thrown if validation fails.

     public class HomePage extends Page {
         @FindBy(id="wizard-theme-wrapper")